la2050/archive/_projects/2015/employment-enhancement-project.md

   awarded the $100,000 grant award, the project will increase services to 1,000 clients referred from collaborators.
 The in-kind value of services provided to collaborators is valued at $135,000.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Direct costs of the project will total $123,046.
-The remaining direct costs will be provided by private foundation and internal fundraising from Clothes The Deal.
-The project also requires in-kind expenses of $113,300 for occupancy, utilities, volunteer staff, and business attire required for the project.
-In-kind expenses will be provided by Clothes The Deal and project collaborators.
-Clothes The Deal and project collaborators have secured and pledged the in-kind funding for the project if awarded the $100,000 grant.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Personnel(Project Manager, Service Coordinator, Volunteer Coordinator, Development Coordinator) = $60,000
-   Automotive (mini van, fuel, insurance) = $29,000 Workshop Supplies(sewing kits, vanity mirrors, travel lint brushes, beauty & hygiene products) = $10,000 Office Supplies = $1,800
-   Equipment (2 lap tops, desktop computer, flip camera, digital audio recorder, projector) = $8,000 Printing & Reproduction = $1,250
-   Boutique Supplies (Garment Bags, lint rollers, steamers) = $2,500 Marketing Materials (signs, automotive magnets, banners, posters) = $3,500 Display equipment (Mannequins and clothing displays) = $3,250 Indirect Costs at 3.14% = $3,746 total direct expenses = $123,046
 How do you plan to scale the success of your proposal?: >- Job placement rates from clients served will be measured to multiple base line employment rates.
 Base line employment rates include collaborators previous